tjkreutz/tjkreutz.github.io/_recipes/tuna-meltwraps-with-cabbage-and-apple.md

 layout: recipe
 totalTime: PT30M
 recipeYield: 2
-description: I want to make this for you so bad!
-It always gives me a smile.
-But it is kind of a guilty pleasure and I don't think it is so healthy (though the cabbage is), so maybe once per year?
+description: Kind of a guilty pleasure meal and I don't think it is so healthy (though the cabbage is), so maybe once per year?
 Summer is a good time for it.
 recipeIngredient:
   canned tuna in oil: 1 (about 160g) whole grain wraps: 4 (or 6 when smaller)